mvaganov/CmdLineAsteroids/notes.md

 The decision to inherit DrawBuffer instead could be argued here.
 Conceptually, GraphicsContext has two DrawBuffers instead of being a buffer with spare data.
 I decided to use inheritance because GraphicsContext an API surface similar to DrawBuffer, and _lastBuffer can be an internal array.
-PrintModifiedCharactersOnly checks every character to determine if it is the same as the last character printed. only different characters are printed. after every print, which is commonly called a Render, the current active buffer and last buffer can switch places PrintModifiedCharactersOnly could be further optimized to reduce calls to SetCursorPosition, which is an expensive call in the Console API.
+PrintModifiedOnly checks every character to determine if it is the same as the last character printed. only different characters are printed. after every print, which is commonly called a Render, the current active buffer and last buffer can switch places PrintModifiedOnly could be further optimized to reduce calls to SetCursorPosition, which is an expensive call in the Console API.

 ```
-		public virtual void PrintModifiedCharactersOnly() {
+		public virtual void PrintModifiedOnly() {
 			for (int row = 0; row < Height; ++row) {
 				bool mustMoveCursorToNewLocation = true;
 				for (int col = 0; col < Width; ++col) {